The Farm with No Water!

 Please Help Us Build a Well

 I recently headed back to the Philippines from Vietnam to continue working with our rollers in Siquijor.
-I arrived March 12 and began looking for a place to live immediately.
+I arrived on March 12 and began looking for a place to live immediately.
 Last week I was driving around the town of Lazi and just started wandering down roads I had not been down before in hopes I would find something interesting.
-Well, I made a right turn up the hill and just as I stopped toward the top to take some pics of the view, a woman passed by on scooter offering me some land.
+Well, I made a right turn up the hill, and just as I stepped toward the top to take some pics of the view, a woman passed by on a scooter offering me some land.
 I made it clear right away I was not in the market for land but was looking for a house to rent.
-She said, she had a small house for rent on their farm.
+She said she had a small house for rent on their farm.
 So, we drove over to check it out.

 When we arrived at the farm, she started telling me that her father, Cesar B. Baroro, had been tending the land but he had passed away back in August 2018.
 She also mentioned he was awarded the Gawad Saka Award for the gardens he designed on the property and had a Certified Learning Site on the farm, which is connected to the Department of Agriculture as part of the Integrated Diversified Organic Farming System.